ellbristow/Ellitopia-Modpack/README.md

 ## Important
-This modpack does not support shaders.
-It is a optifine client.
-But it doesn't support shaders, due to mod incompatibilities

 If you wan't to use the included discord rich presence.
 Thn you need to:
 1. navigate into the config folder (you can find it in .minecraft)
 1. find the config called "craftpresence.properties" and open it